ClearBlade/dropbox-integration/Readme.md

 ### - Out of the Box

 This package contains an example S3 Object to fetch, and can be run upon a fresh install.
-Run `FetchDropboxAsset`
+Run `DropboxExampleFetchAsset`

 ### - Integration with Developer's S3 Buckets

 1. Create account: https://www.dropbox.com/
 2. Upload asset to provide access control upon
 3. Place assets URLs in `dropbox_resources` collection
-4. Can use the library method `DropboxLib.GetFile` to fetch file contents.
+4. Can use the library method `Dropbox.GetFile` to fetch file contents.
-5. An example code service `FetchDropboxAsset` implements the same.
+5. An example code service `DropboxExampleFetchAsset` implements the same.

 ## Usage
 The DropboxLib provides user with a method to get contents of file using the filename.
 It does so under the assumption that the file name exists in the collection with a valid Url.

-To test call `FetchDropboxAsset` with relevant parameters as an Authenticated User.
+To test call `DropboxExampleFetchAsset` with relevant parameters as an Authenticated User.

 ## Assets

 ### Code Services

-* `FetchDropboxAsset` - Fetch the contents of an access-controlled Dropbox Resource. ___Note___: Make sure to initialize ClearBlade Object, before calling the Library methods. i.e. `ClearBlade.init({request:req});`
+* `DropboxExampleFetchAsset` - Fetch the contents of an access-controlled Dropbox Resource. ___Note___: Make sure to initialize ClearBlade Object, before calling the Library methods. i.e. `ClearBlade.init({request:req});`

 ### Code Libraries